LowkeyCoyote/link-sharing-app/README.md

 ## Context

-Challenge carried out with the mentor frontend site.
+Challenge carried out with the frontendmentor website.
 The objective was to integrate as precisely as possible the Figma model of the application that I had available.

 This application is fullstack, the backend is created with express and hosted on an EC2 instance of AWS.